-\ In these requirements, where denoted by an asterisk (\), the term "subspecialty" should be substituted with "Sponsoring Institution-based fellowship," which is defined in ACGME Policies and Procedures § 12.30 as an accreditation designation for programs providing "educational experiences that promote the integration of clinical, administrative, and leadership competencies that address the broad healthcare needs in the United States."
-As a Sponsoring Institution-based fellowship, the fellowship in health care administration, leadership, and management is not a subspecialty, as it is not related to any specific primary medical specialty.
-A diesis (‡) indicates a requirement that does not apply to Sponsoring Institution-based fellowships in health care administration, leadership, and management.
+In these requirements, where denoted by an asterisk (), the term "subspecialty" should be substituted with "Sponsoring Institution-based fellowship," which is defined in ACGME Policies and Procedures § 12.30 as an accreditation designation for programs providing "educational experiences that promote the integration of clinical, administrative, and leadership competencies that address the broad healthcare needs in the United States."
+As a Sponsoring Institution-based fellowship, the fellowship in correctional (carceral) medicine is not a subspecialty, as it is not related to any specific primary medical specialty.